How to Care for Décolletage and Chest WrinklesDecember 11, 2023

 Just like the rest of your body, your décolletage needs to be cleansed daily in order to have a healthy and clean look.
 Using a gentle cleanser that will purify your chest and neck without stripping moisture is crucial.
 If you have oily skin, try the SkinCeuticals Glycolic Renewal Cleanser.
 It helps gently exfoliate your skin while cleansing away impurities for a soft and fresh feel.

 Tip 7: Exfoliate Your Skin

 Exfoliating your neck and chest helps slough away any buildup of dead skin cells on the skin's surface, which can make your décolletage look more radiant.
 Because your chest and neck are more delicate areas than the rest of your body, we recommend using a gentle exfoliator on your décolletage, like the Lancôme Exfoliating Rose Sugar Scrub.
 It polishes your skin for a brighter and more even-looking tone.

 We all love a good face mask, but why should we stop at just our faces?
 A hydrating mask can help replenish the moisture your décolletage is thirsty for, too.
-The MMRevive Neck & Chest Mask can give your décolletage a hydration boost, as well as soothe, plump and restore skin to blur the look of wrinkles and uneven tone.
+The MMRevive Neck & Chest Mask is designed to restore skin to blur the look of wrinkles and uneven tone.

 Tip 10: Target Blemishes